ava-labs/avalanchego/CONTRIBUTING.md

 ### Other

-- Ensure that the issue you're filing doesn't already exist by searching under [issues](https://github.com/ava-labs/avalanchego/issues).
+- Check that the issue you're filing doesn't already exist by searching under [issues](https://github.com/ava-labs/avalanchego/issues).
 - If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/ava-labs/avalanchego/issues/new/choose).
 Be sure to include a *title and clear description* with as much relevant information as possible.

 ## Features